tc39/notes/es7/2016-03/march-29.md

 AK: in progress but no notable details

-FST: the spec seems straightforward
+EFT: the spec seems straightforward

 *unrelated promise discussion happened and various morasses were narrowly avoided.